 Sports4Development

-The programmes run by Lighthouse Relief are absolutely critical for the mental and physical health of these young people and families.
-Playing sports, learning new skills, connecting with the Greek community and tasting life outside the camp are vital, life-enhancing experiences that will help participants on their journey to leading a fulfilled life, despite experiencing trauma during displacement to seek safety.
+Lighthouse Relief has been building community through sport for people seeking refuge since 2016.
+Our Sport4Development programmes are absolutely critical for the wellbeing of these young people and their families.
+Playing sports, learning new skills, integrating with the Greek community and tasting life outside the camp are life-enhancing experiences that will help participants on their journey to leading a fulfilled life, despite experiencing trauma during displacement.

 We are enormously grateful to the many organisations and individuals who have helped deliver our sports programmes through their generous funding.
 In particular, SOL Foundation, the FIFA Foundation, and the European Union (through the Erasmus+ programme) have been instrumental in enabling Lighthouse Relief to change lives through sport.